 What follows next is FANTASY CASTING – like a fan game, okay?
-I have never spoken to anyone mentioned here about this book.
-And since this book isn’t published yet, this blog post really is about sharing my writer’s process.
 It’s strictly for fun (unless the Wachowski Sisters give me a ring).
 Got that?

 So, pretending that The Dire Deeds of the Guild of Ornamental Hermits is now headed for the big screen, there are at least eleven good roles for trans/GV actors, including major characters (either as trans/GV roles or playing cis roles); two major roles for intersex actors; and fourteen good and major roles for people of color (these overlap with many of the above roles).
 The characters below are human and Elf.
 The Elsewherians (they are “corporate”) and Fomorians (they’re like witch burning inquisitors) are mainly ensembles of bad guys (not listed as individual characters).
 I’ve also neglected to think of a couple of the deities that show up in magic rituals as “characters,” but I suppose I should.